FrozenNode/Laravel-Administrator/src/docs/relationship-columns.md

 <a name="setting-up-the-eloquent-relationship"></a>
 ## Setting Up the Eloquent Relationship

-The [Eloquent relationship](http://laravel.com/docs/database/eloquent#relationships) should be set up normally using the relationship method.
+The [Eloquent relationship](http://laravel.com/docs/eloquent#relationships) should be set up normally using the relationship method.
 This would look something like this:

 	class User extends Eloquent {

 		public function phone()
 		{
-			return $this->has_one('Phone');
+			return $this->hasOne('Phone');
 		}
 	}